Makyo0/bombergirl/README.md

 YouTube - https://www.youtube.com/playlist?list=PLrCZzMib1e9pnFbVV3u4s7ki5NTnm7WgT

-Goal of this project is to develop backend server to multiplayer browser game, which is called BomberMan.
+Goal of this project is to develop backend server for multiplayer browser game, which is called BomberMan.

 Some frontend was provided by course, sourses can be found at https://github.com/rybalkinsd/atom-bomberman-frontend

-I made some fixes in front to satisfy my needs.
+I made couple of fixes in frontend to satisfy my needs, but it still very dirty, because i'm not javascript developer.

 Backend is fully developed by myself.